Close Menu

 It isn’t easy to get SSI benefits for chronic kidney disease and the application process can be frustrating.
 But, having an attorney throughout the appeal process is worth it.
 It is our belief that when you have a law firm with experience handling your child’s SSI case, the SSA makes sure that they follow their own procedures.
 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions.
 They can also submit medical evidence that may be missing from your case.

 In the past 30 years, we have won millions of dollars in SSI benefits for our clients.
 If you want to win SSI benefits, then you need to hire an attorney with the experience to win your case.
-Also, you need a lawyer to show the SSA that your child should be paid SSI benefits.
+Also, you need a lawyer to show the SSA that your child should receive SSI benefits.
 We can do that.
 Contact us today.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you win SSI benefits, then you also get Medicaid benefits.
 Also, we help our clients with their Medicare benefits.
 Our experts can help you apply for SSI benefits using the SSA’s website.